Login

 Read Titan Attachments Reviews

-Featuring a 24" diameter cutting wheel with a speed of 540 RPM, this grinder is equipped with 34 replaceable carbide shear blades forged from steel.
-It offers a cutting depth of 6.7" below ground, ensuring that stumps can be fully covered with no trace left behind.
-The design enhances usability by allowing the cutting wheel to be visible from the operator's seat.
-For added convenience, the grinder includes a locking pin to secure the wheel during transport and two kickstands for stable storage.
+The Standard Series PTO Stump Grinder eliminates costly and unnecessary hydraulic components and requires less maintenance for ease of use.
+Compatible with Cat 1, 3 Point tractors, it has two mounting positions to adjust the height to fit your tractor.
+Operation is easy: simply drive your tractor forward to engage the grinder.
+Featuring a 24" diameter cutting wheel with a speed of 540 RPM, this grinder has 34 replaceable shear blades and a cutting depth of 6.7" below ground, ensuring stumps can be fully covered with no trace left behind.
+This model includes a PTO shaft with a slip clutch for durability and hinge pins to allow the grinding wheel to float and reduce stress on the unit.
+This design allows the cutting wheel to be visible from the operator's seat for safer stump grinding–and includes a locking pin to secure the wheel during transport and two kickstands for stable storage.

 Visit Product Page